+Student Signature :

-Student Signature: Student Name (please print):
+Student Name (ple ease print):

+Student ID: Grade: Date:

-As the parent/guar Acceptable Use Po owned, leased, or of Fi/Internet, even if policy, access priving the policy is prohibit further understand Internet, but cannot inaccessible to study materials acquired uses District technical licy when my student(soperated by the District f using a personal device leges may be revoked.
-Dited and may result in that the District has to tot guarantee that all condent users.
-I agree not don the network and accology outside the school ermission Form erstand, and agree to the Technology s) or family are using electronic devices t or while accessing the District Wi- ce.
-Should my student(s) violate the I also understand that any violation of disciplinary or legal consequences.
-I aken steps to control access to the introversial information will be to hold the District responsible for ecept responsibility when my student(s) of setting.
-I give permission for my inetwork resources, including the Internet.
+As the parent/guar Acceptable Use Po owned, leased, or of Fi/Internet, even it policy, access privithe policy is prohile further understand Internet, but cannot inaccessible to study materials acquired uses District technical licy when my student(soperated by the District fusing a personal devi- leges may be revoked.
+Dited and may result in that the District has to tot guarantee that all co- dent users.
+I agree not don the network and ac- ology outside the school erstand, and agree to the Technology or family are using electronic deviction while accessing the District Wite.
+Should my student(s) violate the I also understand that any violation disciplinary or legal consequences.
+Taken steps to control access to the introversial information will be to hold the District responsible for cept responsibility when my student of setting.
+I give permission for my metwork resources, including the Interest and agree to the Interest of the Inte e n of I

 Parent/Guardian S Signature:

 Parent/Guardian 1 Name (please print):

 Date:

-^{}Students 18 years of age or older may sign this release form for themselves.
+Students 18 years of age or older may sign this release form for themselves.